Hanger Institute Associates

 Shane Wurdeman, PhD, CP, FAAOP (D)

-Dr. Wurdeman is the Director of Clinical Research within Clinical and Scientific Affairs.
+Dr. Wurdeman is the Vice President of Scientific Affairs.
 He entered the field of O&P as a technician before transitioning to working as an orthotist/prosthetist and finally into his role as a principal investigator.
 He has co-authored more than 40 peer-reviewed manuscripts, published 3 book chapters, and presented more than 100 conference abstracts within the field of orthotic and prosthetic rehabilitation.

 Subscribe to stay up-to-date on our latest posts.